msuefishlab/shinyorthologs/README.md

 After the library is installed, it is intended to be configured and run in an R script, see [example.R](https://github.com/msuefishlab/shinyorthologs/tree/master/example.R)

+## Load data

+Run the create.sql

+Configure database parameters in example.R

+Usable parameters include the following.
+Parameters that are not defined in example.R use defaults, such as localhost, username default to postgres, password default to no password, etc.

+    db_user
+    db_pass
+    db_port
+    db_name
+    db_host

 ## Run

 Copy the example file and configure it as needed